aws-samples/amazon-location-service-geotrack-vuejs/docs/deployment_guide.md

 # Step 1: Front-end deployment

 The **Deploy to Amplify Console** button will take you to your AWS console to deploy the front-end solution.
-Make sure you are connecting to the same AWS Account you deployed the backend solutio.

 <a href="https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/aws-samples/amazon-location-service-geotrack-vuejs">
     <img src="https://oneclick.amplifyapp.com/button.svg" alt="Deploy to Amplify Console">